DrDaveTurner/HPC-User/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "What are the pre-requisits for the HPC User lesson?"
 - "What should I expect to learn from these modules?"
-objectives:
-- "Understand what to expect out of the HPC User lesson"
-keypoints:
-- "This lesson will help to understand basic concpets affecting performance in programming"

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- "Understand what to expect out of the HPC User lesson"

 ::::::::::::::::::::::::::::::::::::::::::::::::